-On August 22, 2016, the Company announced that preliminary results from an ongoing Bomboré Project resource estimation, as audited by Roscoe Postle Associates ("RPA") in Toronto, Ontario, indicated that the tonnage and gold ounces contained in the previous 2013 Bomboré oxidized measured and indicated resource may be reduced by approximately 30% with the resulting tonnage remaining at a similar average grade.
-The 2013 Bomboré fresh rock (sulphide) resource may also be reduced by a similar amount or less.
-As a result, the Company withdrew its 2013 Resource Update and the 2015 Feasibility Study NI 43-101 Technical Report of the Bomboré Gold Project as they could no longer to be relied upon.
+On August 22, 2016, the Company announced that preliminary results from an ongoing Bomboré Project resource estimation, as audited by Roscoe Postle Associates Inc. ("RPA") in Toronto, Ontario, indicated that the tonnage and gold ounces contained in the previous 2013 Bomboré oxidized measured and indicated resource may be reduced by approximately 30% with the resulting tonnage remaining at a similar average grade.
+As a result, the Company withdrew its 2013 Resource Update and the 2015 Feasibility Study NI 43-101 Technical Report of the Bomboré Gold Project as they could no longer be relied upon.

 On September 7, 2016, the Company announced an updated resource statement for its Bomboré Project and on November 2, 2016, the Company filed a NI 43-101 Technical Report for its Bomboré Gold Project that supported the disclosure made by the Company on September 7, 2016.
-Upon a thorough review of the 2016 estimate, the Company and RPA confirmed that not all of the lower grade mineralized intervals were included in the estimate.
+Upon a thorough review of the 2016 estimate, the Company and RPA confirmed that certain of the lower grade mineralized intervals had been excluded from the estimate.
 RPA was contracted to continue with wire framing of lower grade domain models and the modelling of unconstrained mineralized intervals in the waste domain.
 This resulted in the addition of 391 new lower grade wireframe domain models and a new unconstrained domain ('third or waste domain') of selected assays above 0.20 g/t Au.
-These additions were included in another resource statement issued by the Company on January 10, 2017.
-The Company has contracted RPA to complete a new Mineral Reserve estimate based on the 2017 Mineral Resource estimate.
+These additions were included in an updated resource statement issued by the Company on January 10, 2017.
+See "Material Mineral Projects - Bomboré Project".